 Community development is affordable housing for low and moderate income individuals; community services targeted to low and moderate income individuals; activities that promote economic development by financing small businesses (gross annual revenues of $1 million or less); and activities that revitalize or stabilize low and moderate income geographies.

 The Northern Bank Foundation also administers the James E. McGarry Jr. Scholarship Fund.

 The $5,000 scholarship, established in 2014, honors the late “Jim” McGarry of Woburn for his 50 years of service to Northern Bank.
 It also pays tribute to his lifelong affinity for the fire and police departments in his city.

-Congratulations to the class of 2020.
-The application for the 2020 scholarship has been closed.
 Applications for the 2021 scholarship will be available in the fall.

 Northern Bank encourages employee volunteerism by providing regular opportunities for community involvement with paid time off.
 Through the Bank's Volunteer Release Time Off Program, we offer eligible employees up to 24 hours per year to actively use their skills and knowledge to volunteer within our community.
 Northern Bank employees logged more than 1,500 volunteer hours in 2016.